 - Individual units can continue to use the symptoms screener as desired for activities.

-COVID-19 mitigation strategies are changing across the country, in the St. Louis region, and on the Medical Campus.
 When making decisions about masking requirements, WashU Med considers guidance from public health authorities and our own data.
-At this time, masking is strongly encouraged in most non-clinical areas, even though it remains optional.
+Due to rising COVID positivity, we have reinstated the masking requirement in non-clinical areas, effective May 23.
 Masking continues to be mandatory in all clinical and public settings, where patients or visitors might be encountered.

 Where to wear a mask